sikaxn/FRC-Custom-CAN-Sensor/Arduino/Battery_Tracking/readme.md

 https://github.com/sikaxn/FRC-RFID-Battery-Reader/

 roboRIO Driver is only needed if you want to read battery data, or if your Power Distro device can not be connected to CAN (PDP 2.0).
-Energy usage monitoring is only supported with PDP 1.0 or PDH as roboRIO can not provide total current data.
+Auto energy usage monitoring is only supported with PDP 1.0 or PDH as roboRIO can not provide total current data.
+Alternatively, you could use roboRIO driver to update energy calculated by yourself.

 https://github.com/sikaxn/FRC-Custom-CAN-Sensor/tree/main/roboRIO/batteryReader